SimonMuthungu/AGENT-AURA/README.md

 # **The Aura Engine**

-**THIS IS AN AGENT THAT** provides **Autonomous Resource Allocation (Aura)** recommendations by consolidating critical project health data from disparate sources.
+THIS IS AN AUTONOMOUS LANGRAPH AGENT THAT provides **Autonomous Resource Allocation (AURA)** recommendations by consolidating critical project health data from disparate sources.
 It acts as the "FinOps Controller," giving Project Managers real-time, high-stakes budget and velocity insights.

 ### 🎯 Key Business Value